sf-wdi-19-20/modules/w4_d2_1_mongo_relationships/README.md

 | GET | /store/:store_id/items/:item_id | Get an item from a store |
 | DELETE | /store/:store_id/items/:item_id | Delete an item from a store |

-*In routes, resources should not be nested more than one level deep*
+*In routes, avoid nesting resources more than one level deep.*

 ##Queries Challenge

 #####Goal

-Create and navigate through relational data in MongoDB
+Create and navigate through relational data in MongoDB.

 #####Setup
 * startup mongoDB with `mongod`